-Data science and ML are iterative processes that require a large number of attempts to reach a certain level of a metric.
-Experimentation is part of the development of data features, hyperspace exploration, deep learning optimization, etc. DVC helps you codify and manage all of your experiments, supporting these main approaches:
+Data science and machine learning are iterative processes that require a large number of attempts to reach a certain level of a metric.
+Experimentation is part of the development of data features, hyperspace exploration, deep learning optimization, etc.

-DVC also provides specialized features to codify and analyze experiments.
-Parameters are simple values you can tweak in a human-readable text file, which cause different behaviors in your code and models.
-On the other end, metrics (and plots) let you define, visualize, and compare meaningful measures for the experimental results.
+Some of DVC's base features already help you codify and analyze experiments.
+Parameters are simple values in a formatted text file which you can tweak and use in your code.
+On the other end, metrics (and plots) let you define, visualize, and compare quantitative measures of your results.

 👨💻 See Get Started: Experiments for a hands-on introduction to DVC experiments.

 It's up to you to decide how to organize completed experiments.
 These are the main alternatives:

 Git tags and branches - use the repo's "time dimension" to distribute your experiments.
 This makes the most sense for experiments that build on each other.
 Git-based experiment structures are especially helpful along with Git history exploration tools like GitHub.

 Directories - the project's "space dimension" can be structured with directories (folders) to organize experiments.
 Useful when you want to see all your experiments at the same time (without switching versions) by just exploring the file system.

 Hybrid - combining an intuitive directory structure with a good repo